AnhellO/DAS_Sistemas/Ene-Jun-2020/barrera-gonzalez-emilio/2do Parcial/Practica 1/image.md

    2. RUNNING THE IMAGE
        - Verify the download:
+           First, let's see if the image was downloader correctly.
            Open a terminal and enter the following line:
            - Linux:
                > $ sudo docker images